philcryer/fak3r.com/content/post/best-music-of-2018.md

 Categories = ["bestof", "2018"]
 +++

 <p>Here it is.
-It's the end of 2018, and it's time for another in the series of my obligatory year-end music review.
-The following is an alphabetical list of albums that caught, and kept, my attention in 2018.</p>
+It's the end of 2018, and it's time for another in the series of my obligatory year-end music reviews.
+The following is an alphabetical list of albums that caught, and kept, my attention this year.</p>

 ## The list